Finding an

 sure the resume indicates sufficient educational background

-(bachelor’s degree or higher), many years of teaching
+(bachelor’s degree or higher), at least 10 years'

-experience in the appropriate subject area(s), and serious
+teaching experience in the appropriate subject area(s), and

 this kind of natural, mutual affinity is best assessed in